 As for the Euro, since a money system is all about trust and symbols, it’s an obvious advantage if everybody trusts the same symbolic European currency instead of devising a zillion separate systems that may or may not have any value.
 We weren’t better off when we were trading sheep skins against broccoli; or trading Florins against Greek Drachmas that could lose their value in the blink of an eye.
 If a central European bank is needed, and thus a system whereby a political union is realised so as to keep the faith in that one currency, that seems a small price to pay for peace and stability.

 Migration and immigration has in the past been a way of redistributing wealth.
-Poor people travel to rich countries and try to get a little richer themselves; and in the course of a few generations they usually are better off than before – and interestingly, the people in their new country have not gotten any poorer, quite the reverse.
+Poor people travel to rich countries and try to get a little richer themselves; and in the course of a few generations they usually are better off than before – and interestingly, the people in their new country have not gotten any poorer, quite the opposite.
 Immigration is a problem in a world where trade is limited, money can’t be trusted and the balance of power may shift at any moment – immigration is not a problem in a well-regulated vast marketplace consisting of a lot of countries trading with each other, where the poor have a reasonable expectation of being able to carve out an existence.

 What the Brexiteers seem to have forgotten, is that Europe may have a rich heritage, but that heritage has been wrought from a staggering amount of wars.
 These wars have been waged between empires and kingdoms, between states the size of Sardinia and the size of the Ottoman Empire, and these wars have all been made possible through the absence of a unified body of laws and a mal-functioning or absent judicial system to deal with transgressions.